 The best thing that can happen when a person is using cocaine is that they find cocaine recovery before the drug takes everything from them.
-The next best thing is they find a program after they have lost everything of value.
-They can still build a new drug-free life and they may still be able to repair the relationships they destroyed while using the drug.
+The next best thing is to find a program even after they have lost everything of value.
+As many Narconon graduates will confirm, a person can still build a new drug-free life and they may still be able to repair the relationships they destroyed while using the drug.

 Cocaine is a very expensive habit and can quickly become the focus of a person’s life.
 Family members and other loved ones may be at their wit’s ends trying to understand what’s happening if they don’t know about the cocaine addiction, or trying to convince the user to get into cocaine recovery if they do know.

 When the Drug Does the Thinking

 When a person has used enough of the drug to really kick in a cocaine addiction, it’s like the drug is doing the thinking for him or her.
 Whether or not to use, to go spend whatever money is on hand for more drugs… whether to tell loved ones about the addiction… whether to ask for help or not - all these questions seem to be answered by the drug.
 Sometimes a frightening experience or a realization that things have gotten way out of hand can cause the user to get enough of a grip to step away from the drug’s control to ask for help.
 At that moment, the loved ones of this addict should waste no time in calling the Narconon drug and alcohol rehab program for help.

 The Narconon recovery program for cocaine addiction has been helping addicts put themselves back into control for five decades.
 The program has been through considerable development over the years, resulting in a comprehensive approach that addresses all aspects of addiction.

 When You Find a Loved One is Addicted to Cocaine